 The organizer, International Awards Associate (IAA), is deeply committed to advancing the industry by discovering and recognizing both emerging and established talent.

-The International Property Awards were established to recognize the highest levels of achievement by companies operating in all sectors of the property and real estate industry.
+About the Awards The International Property Awards were established to recognize the highest levels of achievement by companies operating in all sectors of the property and real estate industry.

 Divided into nine regions—including the United Kingdom, Asia Pacific, Africa, and Europe—the awards are judged by a highly experienced panel of experts covering every aspect of the property sector.